mucommander/mucommander/readme.txt

  - Support for AR and Debian archives, GNU and BSD variants supported (.ar, .deb extensions)
  - Support for HTTP Basic Authentication
  - Bonjour/Zeroconf services discovery
- - New permissions column in table, sort by permissions
+ - New permissions column in table, sort by permissions option
- - File user permissions are properly preserved during transfers (Java 1.6 required for proper executable permission handling on local files)
+ - File permissions are properly preserved during transfers (Java 1.6 required for local files)
+ - New 'Change permissions' and 'Change date' dialogs
- - 'Run command' is now interactive, allows shell customization, quick recall of previous commands, color customization, and uses the system's default shell to parse commands under UNIX platforms (contributed by Nicolas Rinaudo)
+ - 'Run command' is now interactive, allows shell customization, quick recall of previous commands, color customization, uses the system's default shell to parse commands under UNIX platforms
- - Command line options (contributed by Nicolas Rinaudo)
+ - Command line options
  - Ability to execute remote or archive entries files: these are copied to a temporary local directory and executed
  - Location combo box now allows to quickly recall parent folders
  - Icons magnification option for toolbar, command bar and files